arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Saturday 09/07/2019 01:30 (UTC)`.
+The last change was detected on `Sunday 09/08/2019 10:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code